cafebazaar/TrivialDrive/README.md

 seven days.

 5. Grab the application's public key (a base-64 string) -- you will need that next.
-Note that this is the *application's* public key, not the developer public key.
 You can find the application's public key in the **Dealer Apps** page for your application.

 ### BACK TO THE CODE